 Okay, I think that was great.
 I learnt a lot about Digital Marketing.
 Thank you so much for spending so much time with us on giving it expert advice out there.

 Absolutely.
 Thank you so much for having me.
 I appreciate it.

 Hope you guys enjoyed this episode of Engati CX series. will be launching more interviews with experts across the globe onto then stay tuned.

 Podcast of Shane Barker’s interview on the future of Digital Marketing

 The insights Shane has provided for us in the interview are extremely valuable.
 Listen to the full interview, available on Spotify now:

 We hope you’ve gained a lot of value from this interview with Shane Barker on Digital Marketing.
 Stay tuned for more interviews with thought leaders from across the world.
 Engati CX will be back with another episode soon.

-Check out the previous episode of the Engati CX series where we interviewed Antonio Grasso.
+Check out the previous episode of the Engati CX series where we interviewed Antonio Grasso on future of technology.

 Book your chatbot demo now!

 There is no merit in waiting any longer, let’s start building your chatbot today!